KukkonenJussi/hack-the-box/Meow/README.md

 ![](Misc/Meow_completed.PNG)

-This is my first my machine when learning the basics of penetration testing.
+This is my first machine when learning the basics of penetration testing.
 Tags included in this machine are:

 - Enumeration
 - Telnet